mayankdrvr/mern_career_app/README.md

  "install-client": "npm install --prefix client" "setup-production": "npm run install-client && npm run build-client && npm install"
 ```
-In root folder, run these command one by one in terminal-
+In root folder, run these commands one by one in terminal-
 ```
 npm run setup-production
 npm server